 - Time for the can of chopped tomatoes in sauce.
 I am using Mutti finely chopped tomatoes in sauce.
 Cook on medium low heat for 3-5 minutes.
 This particular sauce is ready-to-go and does not ‘require’ cooking, however the sauce needs to be heated through so the eggs can cook.

-- Top with feta cheese, Kalamata olives and garnish with fresh cilantro or parsley.
+- Top this easy shakshuka with feta cheese, Kalamata olives and garnish with fresh cilantro or parsley.

 Shakshuka is the perfect recipe for gatherings.
 This easy Mediterranean dish has a deep rich flavor from the warm combination of spices and perfectly poached eggs.
 The toppings add another layer of flavor and texture that completes the dish.
 Serve with a side of crusty bread or pita bread.